-The triple agonist (GLP-1 + GIP + glucagon) in Phase 3 trials — showing the largest weight-loss results yet seen, with early data pointing to ~24% body-weight reduction.
+The triple agonist (GLP-1 + GIP + glucagon) in Phase 3 trials — Phase 2 showed ~24% body-weight reduction at 48 weeks, and TRIUMPH-4 (knee-OA cohort) reported 28.7% at 68 weeks.

 Same as semaglutide: appetite suppression, delayed gastric emptying, glucose-dependent insulin release.